 As business owners, there are many important things for us to stay on top of each day.
 From our clients, employees, and ensuring our products/services are of the highest quality, it’s enough to keep one working long hours.

 The last thing any of us want to worry about is missing important deadlines that keep our businesses compliant with the laws and regulations.
-Our time is too valuable to have to use it resolving tax issues with the IRS or other government agencies because an important deadline was missed.
+Our priority is our clients.
+We don’t want to spend valuable time resolving tax issues with the IRS or other government agencies because an important deadline was missed.

-The good news is that we compiled the top eight key dates in 2019 to help all of us stay on track.
+The good news?
+We compiled the top eight key dates in 2019 to help all of us stay on track.
 You want to thank us, don’t you?
 It’s okay, you can.
 We recommend something like this:

 But enough about our shared love of compiled lists that make our lives easier.